joaoallmeida/joaoallmeida/README.md

 I'am João Soares, I'm 22 years old.

-I am currently a data engineer at Deal Technologies.
-I'm a big fan of *Big Data* development and an enthusiast of automating routines and troubleshooting.
+I'm a data engineer and a big fan of *Big Data* development and an enthusiast in automating routines and problem solving.
-I have experience with programming in Python with a focus on data manipulation, using the *apache spark* and *pandas* libraries and on on-premises data migration to the cloud.
+I have experience with programming in Python with a focus on data manipulation, using the *apache spark* and *pandas* libraries and migrating on-premises data to the cloud.

 ## Contacts 📞